 This subject of note will not include detailed assessment of effects on caribou and grizzly bear, as they are designated as KLOIs.
 The developer will provide an assessment of all wildlife species potentially affected the Project.
-Other species to consider include: moose, mountain goat, furbearers, song birds, breeding birds, and waterfowl.
+Species to consider include: moose, mountain goat, Dall's sheep, furbearers, song birds, breeding birds, and waterfowl.